vlanx/etf_knapsack/README.md

 #### TODO
     1) Enhance the output.
 Probably needs to be more concise and I should add color.
     2) Provide ways to optimize the combinatorial algorithm. e.g, discard options which have an ETF you don't want to buy this month.
+    3) Provide Allocation Goals (% of weight for each ETF) and present the outputs in order of best match.
     3) GUI?
     4) More API options.
 Currently only Yahoo Finance is available.